fuglede/numberpartitioning/README.md

 ## Example

-Suppose we want to split the collect `[4, 6, 7, 5, 8]` into three parts.
+Suppose we want to split the collection `[4, 6, 7, 5, 8]` into three parts.
 We can achieve that as follows:

 ```python
 from numberpartitioning import karmarkar_karp